microsoft/codetour/README.md

 ### Tour Files

 Behind the scenes, the tour will be written as a JSON file to the `.tours` directory of the current workspace.
 This file is pretty simple and can be hand-edited if you'd like.
 Additionally, you can manually create tour files, by following the [tour schema](#tour-schema).
-You can then store these files to the `.tours` (or `.vscode/tours`) directory, or you can also create a tour at any of the following well-known locations: `.tour`, `main.tour`
+You can then store these files to the `.tours` (or `.vscode/tours` or `.github/tours`) directory, or you can also create a tour at any of the following well-known locations: `.tour`, `main.tour`, `.vscode/main.tour`.

 Within the `.tours` (or `.vscode/tours`) directory, you can organize your tour files into arbitrarily deep sub-directories, and the CodeTour player will properly discover them.